spsforks/ziglang-zig-wiki/Updating-libc.md

 cd multi
 python3 ~/glibc/scripts/build-many-glibcs.py . checkout
 cd src/glibc
-git checkout glibc-2.34 # the tag of the version to update to cd - python3 ~/glibc/scripts/build-many-glibcs.py . host-libraries # took 32 seconds for me with 32 CPU cores
+git checkout glibc-2.38 # the tag of the version to update to cd - python3 ~/glibc/scripts/build-many-glibcs.py . host-libraries # took 51s for me with 32 CPU cores
-python3 ~/glibc/scripts/build-many-glibcs.py . compilers # takes upwards of 12 hours with 16 CPU cores
+python3 ~/glibc/scripts/build-many-glibcs.py . compilers # took 2h25m with 32 CPU cores
-python3 ~/glibc/scripts/build-many-glibcs.py . glibcs # took 7 hours for me with 8 CPU cores
+python3 ~/glibc/scripts/build-many-glibcs.py . glibcs # took 2h23m for me with 32 CPU cores
 ```

 Next, make sure that the list of architectures in `tools/process_headers.zig` is complete in that it lists all of the glibc targets and maps them to Zig targets.
-Any additional targets you add, add to the `libcs_available` variable in `src/stage1/target.cpp`, as well as `available_libcs` in `src/target.zig`.
+Any additional targets you add, add to the `available_libcs` global constant in `src/target.zig`.

 Next, from the "build" directory of zig git source, use `tools/process_headers.zig`: